stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 ## Welcome to Sherlock!

-Sherlock is a High-Performance Computing (HPC) cluster, operated by the [Stanford Research Computing Center][url_srcc] to provide computing resources to the Stanford community at large.
+Sherlock is a High-Performance Computing (HPC) cluster, operated by [Stanford Research Computing][url_srcc] to provide computing resources to the Stanford community at large.
 You'll find all the documentation, tips, FAQs and information about Sherlock among these pages.